joannathom/UFO-Sightings/README.md

 `pip freeze > requirements.txt`
 `pip install -r requirements.txt`

-Use these steps to save changes to the github repository:
+## Use these steps to save changes to the github repository:

-In Shell of Choice Gitbash or Powershell with linux
+## In Shell of Choice Gitbash or Powershell with linux

 `git add 'File name'`
 `git commit -m 'File name'`
 `git push`

-refresh repository to view changes online
+Refresh repository to view changes online:

 Then to explore and analyze the data you will need to install these libraries listed in requirement.txt these below:

-Use Pip to install the following in Gitbash or what ever Shell Terminal is being used
+Use Pip to install the following in Gitbash or what ever Shell Terminal is being used:

 import pandas as pd
 import numpy as np